derykmakgill/satoshiquotes/index.md

 ### A pre-release draft
-The earliest draft of the white paper was called 'Electronic Cash' not 'Bitcoin.'
+The earliest draft of the white paper was called 'Electronic Cash,' not 'Bitcoin.'

 You can download a pre-release draft at
 <code>http://www.upload.ae/file/6157/ecash-pdf.html</code>  Feel free to forward it to anyone else you think would be interested. <br><br>Title: Electronic Cash Without a Trusted Third Party